|Time & Place|

 Next came the cello in 5th grade for a few years.
 After this Steve picked up the acoustic guitar again and blazed right through a "Folk Guitar" method book.
 When finished he thought if this is as hard as it gets it's not for him.
 Then his younger brother, Will, started playing the banjo and his instructor told him he needed a rhythm guitar player to help with his timing.
 So Steve then picked up his guitar again and got into the bluegrass rhythm.
 One day Will brought home a Flatt and Scruggs LP, which featured Doc Watson on guitar, and Steve was hooked on flatpicking.

 Steve continues to work hard in the world of music.
 He began producing books and videos in 1989 after teaching private lessons for close to 20 years.
-His catalog of instructional materials is close to 82 items.
+His catalog of instructional materials is now over 100 items.
 His listening CDs and Videos number over 18.
-Steve began touring the world conducting seminars, workshops, clinics and concerts in 1990 and after 5 years he and his wife, Donna, began “Steve Kaufman’s Flatpicking Camp.”
-Every other year they have added more camps into their agenda and now under the title “Steve Kaufman’s Acoustic Kamps” they host a two Flatpicking Kamps, Fingerpicking Kamp, Old Time Banjo, Bluegrass Banjo, Old Time Fiddle, Bluegrass Fiddle, two Bass Kamps, Songwriting Kamp, Vocals Kamp, Mountain Dulcimer Kamp, Celtic Harp, Resophinic Guitar and Mandolin Kamp as well.
+Steve began touring the world conducting seminars, workshops, clinics and concerts in 1990 and after 5 years he and his wife, Donna, began "Steve Kaufman's Flatpicking Camp."
+Every other year they have added more camps into their agenda and now under the title "Steve Kaufman's Acoustic Kamps" they host a two Flatpicking Kamps, Fingerpicking Kamp, Old Time Banjo, Bluegrass Banjo, Old Time Fiddle, Bluegrass Fiddle, two Bass Kamps, Songwriting Kamp, Vocals Kamp, Mountain Dulcimer Kamp, Celtic Harp, Resophinic Guitar and Mandolin Kamp as well.

 They have grown into the largest Kamps of their kind in the world with students traveling from around the world to Maryville, Tennessee.
 Steve and Donna have received the Gold Award from a reader's poll in Acoustic Guitar Magazine for running the "Best Workshops, Seminars and Camps" every year since 2002.